flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 Export vs. Publish Service - general remarks
 ---------------------------------------------
 Exporting in Lightroom is a simple one-time processe: you define the photos to export by selecting the photos or folders to export in library view and then choose "Export".
-Lightroom does not keep track of exports, thus if you want to re-export changed or added photos or remove deleted photos form the target (e.g. a PhotoStation album) later, you will have to keep track yourself for those changes, addtions or deletions.
+Lightroom does not keep track of exports, thus if you want to re-export changed or added photos or remove deleted photos form the target (e.g. a Photo Station album) later, you will have to keep track yourself for those changes, addtions or deletions.

-Publishing in Lightroom on the other hand is meant for synchonizing local photo collections with a remote target (e.g. a PhotoStation album).
+Publishing in Lightroom on the other hand is meant for synchonizing local photo collections with a remote target (e.g. a Photo Station album).
 To publish a photo collection you have to do two things:

 - define the settings for the Publish Service
 - define the Published Collection and the settings for that Published Collection

 As soon as you've done this, Lightroom will keep track of which photo from the collection has to been published, needs to be re-published (when it was modified locally) or deleted.
 Besides that basic functions, some publish services can also re-import certain infos such as tags, comments or ratings back from the publish target.

-Export vs. Publish Service - PhotoStation Upload
+Export vs. Publish Service - Photo StatLr
 -------------------------------------------------
-The main functionality of PhotoStation Upload is basicly the same in Export and in Publish mode: uploading pictures/videos to a Synology PhotoStation.
-On top of this the Publish mode also implements the basic publishing function, so that Lr can keep track of added, modified and deleted photos/videos.
+The main functionality of Photo StatLr is basicly the same in Export and in Publish mode: uploading pictures/videos to a Synology Photo Station.
+On top of this the Publish mode also implements the basic publishing function, so that Lr can keep track of added, modified and deleted photos/videos.<br>
+As of V5.0.0 Photo StatLr also supports downloading of certain metadata, so that changes to photos in Photo Station can be synched back to Lightroom.

-Due to the different handling of exporting and publishing in Lightroom the Export and the Publish dialog of PhotoStation Upload have some but not all of their settings in common.
+Due to the different handling of exporting and publishing in Lightroom the Export and the Publish dialog of Photo StatLr have some but not all of their settings in common.

 The Export dialog includes settings for:

-a) the installation path of the Synology<br>
-b) the target PhotoStation (server, login, Standard/Personal PhotoStation)<br>
+a) the target Photo Station (server, login, Standard/Personal Photo Station)<br>
-c) target Album within the target PhotoStation and Upload method<br>
+b) target Album within the target Photo Station and Upload method<br>
-d) quality parameters for thumbs and additional videos<br>
+c) quality parameters for thumbs and additional videos<br>

 The Publish dialog on the other hand includes settings for:

-a) the installation path of the Synology<br>
-b) the target PhotoStation (server, login, Standard/Personal PhotoStation)<br>
+a) the target Photo Station (server, login, Standard/Personal Photo Station)<br>
-c) -- no --<br>
+b) -- no --<br>
-d) quality parameters for thumbs and additional videos<br>
+c) quality parameters for thumbs and additional videos<br>

-The Album settings ( c) ) are not stored within the Publish settings but within the Published Collections settings.
+The Album settings ( b) ) are not stored within the Publish settings but within the Published Collections settings.
 Therefore, you don't need to define a different Publish Service for each Published Collection you want to publish.
 In most cases you will only have one Publish Service definition and a bunch of Published Collections below it.
-An additional Publish Service definition is only required, if you want to upload to a different PhotoStation or if you want to use different upload quality settings.
+An additional Publish Service definition is only required, if you want to upload to a different Photo Station or if you want to use different upload quality settings.

 Export Funtionality
 --------------------
-- Upload to the __Standard PhotoStation__ or to a __Personal PhotoStation__<br>
+- Upload to the __Standard Photo Station__ or to a __Personal Photo Station__<br>
-(make sure the Personal PhotoStation feature is enabled for the given Personal Station owner)
+(make sure the Personal Photo Station feature is enabled for the given Personal Station owner)
 - Definition of a __secondary server address__<br>
-You may want to publish to your PhotoStation from at home or via the Internet.
+You may want to publish to your Photo Station from at home or via the Internet.
 Therefore, the Export/Publish Service dialog lets you define two server addresses, with one of them being active.
 This eases the consistent definition of the Export/Publish settings for both access paths.

 - __Two different upload methods__:
 	- __Flat Upload__:<br>
-	  This method uploads all selected pictures/videos to a named Album (use the folder name, not the Album name) on the PhotoStation
+	  This method uploads all selected pictures/videos to a named Album (use the folder name, not the Album name) on the Photo Station
-	  The named Album may exist on the PhotoStation or may be created during export The root Album is defined by an empty string.
+	  The named Album may exist on the Photo Station or may be created during export The root Album is defined by an empty string.
 In general, Albums are specified by "\<folder\>{/\<folder\>}" (no leading or trailing slashes required)
 	- __Tree Mirror Upload__:<br>
-	  This method preserves the directory path of each photo/video relative to a given local base path on the PhotoStation below a named target Album.
+	  This method preserves the directory path of each photo/video relative to a given local base path on the Photo Station below a named target Album.
 	  All directories within the source path of the picture/video will be created recursively.
 	  The directory tree is mirrored relative to a given local base path.
 Example:<br>
 	  Local base path:	C:\users\john\pictures<br>